Darrell Evans: San Francisco Giants

 On June 13, 1976, the Braves traded Evans with Marty Perez to the San Francisco Giants in exchange for Willie Montañez, Craig Robinson, and two other players.
 He promptly became the Giants' starting first baseman.
 In his first season in San Francisco, Evans compiled a .222 batting average with 10 home runs in 92 games.
 In his early years with the Giants, Evans shifted between left field, third base, and first base.
 In 1978, he settled in at third base, starting 612 games at that position from 1978 to 1982.

 In 1983, Evans shifted back to first base and had his best season in San Francisco.
 He was named to the National League All-Star team as a reserve first baseman, hit 30 home runs and compiled a .378 on-base percentage and .516 slugging percentage.
-He won the team's 1983 Willie Mac Award for his spirit and leadership.
+He won the Giants’ 1983 Willie Mac Award for his spirit and leadership.
 Evans spent eight seasons with the Giants, appearing in 1,094 games, compiling a .255 batting average, .358 on-base percentage, and .422 slugging percentage with 142 home runs, 525 RBIs and 605 walks.